 Chiropractors go through some in depth and detailed study in order to become qualified.
 A minimum of 5 years study at university allows chiropractors to become registered with the Chiropractic Board of Australia.
 Chiropractic is also one of fourteen government regulated health professionals via the Australian Health Regulation Practitioner Agency (AHPRA).

 What is the role and technique of a chiropractor?

-Chiropractors specialise in a wide variety of techniques.
-These include: Manual adjustments - a high velocity low amplitude thrust applied to joints within the body by hand to help improve movement and mobility.
-Blocking techniques: A low force technique, using 2 padded wedges to help shift patient's pelvis back into an ideal state, allowing the patient's weight and gravity to have an effect.
-Drop piece technique: Another lower force technique, this involves multiple moveable pieces on the chiropractic table, to help take the load of a manual thrust through joints in the body.
+Chiropractors perform a wide variety of techniques.
+These include: Manual adjustments - a high velocity low amplitude thrust applied to joints within the body by hand.
+Blocking techniques: A low force technique, using 2 padded wedges to help shift patient's pelvis back into an ideal state.
+Drop piece technique: Another lower force technique, this involves multiple movable pieces on the chiropractic table, to help take the load of a manual thrust through joints in the body.
 Activator technique: Also another lower force technique, but more specific.
 Involves the use of a hand held tool onto specific joints in the spine to help promote healthy and normal movement and function.
 Simulates that of a manual adjustment, at a lower force.